aishwaryspanwar/E-Commerce-analyser/README.md

 - **`ModuleNotFoundError: No module named 'undetected_chromedriver'`**: Ensure you install only `selenium` and remove stealth imports if not using undetected-chromedriver.
 - **Chrome logging noise**: Add `options.add_argument("--log-level=3")` or `options.add_experimental_option("excludeSwitches", ["enable-logging"])` to suppress.
 - **CAPTCHAs**: Consider integrating a solver or adding manual intervention when a CAPTCHA appears.

-## 🤝 Contributing

-Contributions are welcome!
-To propose changes:

-1. Fork the repo.
-2. Create a feature branch (`git checkout -b feature/my-feature`).
-3. Commit your changes (`git commit -m "Add feature"`).
-4. Push to your branch (`git push origin feature/my-feature`).
-5. Open a Pull Request.

-## 📄 License

-This project is licensed under the MIT License.
-See `LICENSE` for details.

 ## 🙏 Acknowledgements